Spanish in the Workplace (FLS3815)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-Spanish in the Workplace is intended for students who have successfully completed FLS2330 Spanish Intermediate 2 or who have an A level (Grade A*-B) or equivalent.
+Spanish in the Workplace is intended for those who have successfully completed FLS2330 Spanish Intermediate 2 or who have an A level (Grade A*-B) or equivalent.

 This module aim to: